Tokyo in 3 Days

 Imperial Palace

-Note: Since our visit, it is also possible to register for a place in advance online.
+Note: Since our visit, it is now possible to register for a place in advance online.
 Details can be found here.
 You will need you passport to join the palace tour.

 Imperial Palace East Garden

-Instead, we walk on to the East Garden.
-This is free to enter, although there is a quota system.
-Luckily, we don’t have to queue.
+Instead, we walk on to the Imperial Palace East Garden.
+This is also free to enter, although there is a quota system.
+Luckily, this time we don’t have to queue.
 Again, this is significantly larger than I’d imagined.
 I was expecting a traditional Japanese style garden.
 But it consists mainly of enormous lawns of rather parched grass.

 Imperial Palace East Gate